DegirmenciOmer/PERN-Stack-Todo-App/README.md

 -When you add a new todo, it will be displayed automatically on the top of the list( originated from the DB)

+## Search
+-You can search a specific todo with auto-complete feature.

 ## Update todo